excellenteasy/styleguides/coffee.md

 Inline comments are placed on the line immediately above the statement that they are describing.
 If the inline comment is sufficiently short, it can be placed on the same line as the statement (separated by a single space from the end of the statement).

 All inline comments should start with a `#` and a single space.

-The use of inline comments should be limited, because their existence is typically a sign of a code smell.

 Do not use inline comments when they state the obvious: